-The following export process is an advanced workflow and should only be performed if you are unable to download data directly from the Foundry interface using the Actions menu in Code Repositories or exporting from another Foundry application.
+The following export process is an advanced workflow and should only be performed if you are unable to download data directly from the Foundry interface using the Actions menu or export data from another Foundry application.

 The first step in preparing the CSV for download is to create a filtered and cleaned set of data.
 We recommend performing the following steps: